Clinical Faculty

 Our M3 longitudinal CRISP course is a yearlong course designed to advance skills in areas common to all specialties.
 As an integral part of the four-year Highways to Excellence clinical program, students are prepped in various ways to feel confident in completing the Shelf/STEP 2 Exam.
 Students have sessions on clinical reasoning, interprofessional health care, continuation of ultrasound curriculum in the clinical setting (including capturing and interpreting images), leadership, career planning, wellness and other topics that help unify the core curriculum.
 Students also gain experience reading EKGs and radiographs, palliative care, and working in teams.

-Clinical Reasonibg Using Integrated Skills in Edcuation (CRUISE)
+Clinical Reasoning Using Integrated Skills in Education (CRUISE)

 In this longitudinal course, senior students advance their skills in areas common to all specialties while applying clinical reasoning to online assignments, in-pereson workshops, and asynchronous content.
 With this, students are better prepared for graduation and everything that comes after.
 Students practice in areas such as professionalism, ethical and social responsibility, and critical thinking to enhance skills and knoweldge best introduced in the post-clerkship setting.